-Well there’s certainly no lack of different options on the market that could satisfy your needs, the SLIK Sprint Mini II GM definitely sounds like it should fulfil all of your needs.
-It’s a little more expensive than some of the cheaper tripods out there, but in exchange it offers decent build quality, low weight and compact size.
+Well, there’s certainly no lack of different options on the market that could satisfy your needs, the SLIK Sprint Mini II GM definitely sounds like it should fulfill all of your needs.
+It’s a little more expensive than some of the cheaper tripods out there, but in exchange, it offers decent build quality, low weight, and compact size.
 Its main focus is to be as portable as possible, but without hurting the overall usability too much, so it’s ideal for use with small DSLRs or compact cameras.
-It features a compact ballhead top and legs that can be locked in three different positions.
+It features a compact ball head top and legs that can be locked in three different positions.
 There’s also a foam covered upper leg section to make it easier to use in harsh weather conditions.
-It weighs only 780 grams, with a maximum height of 109 centimeters and minimum of 15 centimeters.
+It weighs only 780 grams, with a maximum height of 109 centimeters and a minimum of 15 centimeters.

-Well, there are a lot of tripod that could fit into the best buy category, but our first choice would be the Dolica LX650B502.
-It’s made out of aluminum alloy and weighs around 2.35 kg, which makes it feel extremely tough and lets of a real premium vibe.
+Well, there are a lot of tripods that could fit into the best buy category, but our first choice would be the Dolica LX650B502.
+It’s made out of aluminum alloy and weighs around 2.35 kg, which makes it feel extremely tough and less of a real premium vibe.
 One of the main reasons why this is the case is that it’s almost entirely made out of a single block of aluminum with the use of CNC (computer numerical controlled) machine.
-It can also be raised as high as 165 cm and it’s supports a maximum weight of around 9 kg.
-Lastly, it comes with a standard ballhead tripod head type and a really compelling price point, just what you asked for in a tripod.
+It can also be raised as high as 165 cm and it supports a maximum weight of around 9 kg.
+Lastly, it comes with a standard ball head tripod head type and a really compelling price point, just what you asked for in a tripod.